mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 should use multipart upload for objects larger than 10M must use for objects larger than 5G
 Object lifecycle policy on a bucket tot abort incomplete uploads after a specified number of days.

+### Cross-region replication

+Asynchronously replicate to another region, includes metadata and ACLs.

+To enable cross-region replication:

+1. **versioning** must be turned on for both source and destination buckets,
+2. you must use an IAM policy to give Amazon S3 permission to replicate objects on your behalf.

+Commonly used to:

+1. reduce the latency required to access objects in Amazon S3 by placing objects closer to a set of users
+2. meet requirements to store backup data at a certain distance from the original source data.

+A second region does not significantly increase durability.

+### Logging

+In order to track requests to your Amazon S3 bucket, you can enable Amazon S3 server access logs.
+Logging is off by default.
+When you enable logging for a bucket (the source bucket), you must choose where the logs will be stored (the target bucket)

+A best practice: to specify a prefix, such as logs/ or yourbucketname/logs/, so that you can more easily identify your logs.

+Logs include information such as:

+- Requestor account and IP address
+- Bucket name
+- Request time
+- Action (GET, PUT, LIST, and so forth)
+- Response status or error code

 ### Amazon Glacier